Dashboard

 About 80 percent of all Instagram accounts are personal, so it's the most commonly used type.

-On a personal account, there are no analytics or API access, which means that you can’t schedule posts, use Facebook Creator Studio to manage your Instagram presence or get third-party access to performance analytics.
+On a personal account, there are no analytics or advertising access, which means that you can't schedule posts, use Meta Business Suite to manage your Instagram presence or get third-party access to performance analytics.

-In addition, personal accounts do not have contact buttons on the profile, gift card delivery stickers or the “swipe-up” function in Stories (that can send viewers to a website).
+In addition, personal accounts do not have contact buttons on the profile, gift card delivery stickers or the ability to add a link sticker to Stories that sends viewers to a website.

 Business vs. Creator Instagram accounts